shivarammysore/shivarammysore/README.md

 ### Hi there 👋

-- My areas of work expertise can be easily classified under: Operator, Investor, Advisor and hands-on Engineer
+- :microphone: :newspaper: My areas of work expertise can be easily classified under:
+  - Operator
+  - Investor
+  - Advisor
+  - Engineer (Software, hands-on)
-- 🔭 I’m currently working on ...
+- :telescope: I’m currently working on ...
 AI - large and small models (local deployments), ML, Networking, Security, Edge Services - orchestration, management

 <!--
 **shivarammysore/shivarammysore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.